 - Depending upon the authentication mechanism used by the school, the student selects either 'Login with Google' or 'Login with Microsoft Azure AD'.

-- If the student selects 'Login with Google' he will be directed to the Google 'Choose an account' page from where he can log in to his Google account.
+- If the student selects 'Login with Google, ' they will be directed to the Google 'Choose an account' page from where he can log in to his Google account.

 Students can log into their Google or Azure AD accounts using these two simple steps and stay protected from inappropriate content and cyberbullies on the internet.